 Here’s What We Do

 If your well ran out of water or is not producing enough water, you may be a candidate for hydrofracking.
-The entire hydrofracking process takes approximately 4-6 hours.
-You'll have running water that same day.
+The entire water well fracking process takes approximately 4-6 hours.
+You’ll have running water that same day.

 Am I really creating a fracture?

 No, the fracture already exists in the bedrock.
 What is actually happening is the existing fractures are either really small or they are plugged with sediment.
-Hydro-fracking cleans out these fractures, then actually wears away the sides of the fractures making them larger.
-More water is then allowed to flow into the well!
+Hydrofracking water wells cleans out these fractures, then actually wears away the sides of the fractures making them larger.
+As a result, more water is then allowed to flow into the well!

 Learn more about Well Development by Hydrofracture.
 Download an Environmental Fact Sheet from the NH Department of Environmental Services.